MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 # TTv3-Simple-File-Uploader

 No SQL edits or entries.
-Feel free to alter or modify this in any way you want.
+Feel free to alter or modify this in any way you want

 Its useful for sending files to friends and thats what I made it for, but you can do whatever you want.